Ian Gellatly, PhD

 About

-Ian R. Gellatly is a professor of organizational behavior and human resources management at the Alberta School of Business at the University of Alberta.
+Ian R. Gellatly is a professor of organizational behavior within the Alberta School of Business at the University of Alberta.
 He received his PhD from Western University in industrial and organizational psychology.
 Before coming to Alberta School of Business in 1998, Gellatly spent five years at the Faculty of Management at the University of Lethbridge.

 Research